gcallah/BookReviews/biggar.md

 ## History

-Biggar seems to make a mistake about the nature of historical research.
+While not diminishing to the importance of this book, it is worth mentioning that Biggar seems to have a misapprehension about the nature of historical research.
+He writes:

 Bob Brier: the pharaoh who kept crushing his enemy